CyrsChvz/Robotics2_FK-IK_Group10_CartesianManipulator_2024/README.md

 end effector's position vector: z04, signifying its z-coordinate, and x04, representing its horizontal x-coordinate.
 Due to the focus on the front view, the end effector's y-coordinate (y04) remained obscured.

 The objective was to determine the values of joint variables d2 and d3.
 The equation for x04 at the end effector was presented, expressing it as the sum of link length a3 and joint variable d2 (x04 = a3 + d2).
-By rearranging this equation, a solution for d2 could be derived: d2 = x04 - a3.
+By rearranging this equation, a solution for d2 could be derived:

+    d2 = x04 - a3.

 Proceeded to solve for the joint variable d3.
 The equation for the end effector's z-coordinate (z04) was already established based on the provided diagram (z04 = a1 - a4 - d3).
 To isolate d3 and determine its value, the equation needed to be rearranged.
-This involved swapping the positions of d3 and z04, resulting in a new equation: d3 = a1 - a4 - z04.
+This involved swapping the positions of d3 and z04, resulting in a new equation:

+    d3 = a1 - a4 - z04.

 To address the remaining joint variable, d1.
-To solve for d1, a redrawing of the cartesian manipulator from a top view perspective was necessary.
+To solve for d1, a redrawing of the cartesian manipulator from a top-view perspective was necessary.
 This view revealed additional information: the y-coordinate of the end effector (y04) and the x and y axes.

 The key element for solving d1 was the y-coordinate of the third joint (y03).
 Analyzing the top view revealed that y04 could be expressed as the sum of link length a2 and joint variable d1 (y04 = a2 + d1).
-By rearranging this equation, the solution for d1 could be obtained: d1 = y04 - a2.
+By rearranging this equation, the solution for d1 could be obtained:

+    d1 = y04 - a2.

 </div>